 Deer sure look beautiful.
-When it comes to collisions between deer and cars, however, the damage can be pretty ugly.
+But when it comes to collisions between deer and cars, the damage can be pretty ugly.

-More than 1.5 million deer-car collisions occur each year in the United States, according to the nonprofit Insurance Institute for Highway Safety.
-The average cost of property damage resulting from a deer crash is $3,171, up more than 2 percent from 2010, according to a study released in October 2011 by State Farm.
-In 2009, there were 182 human deaths as a result of deer collisions, according to the institute.
+More than 1.5 million deer-car collisions occur each year in the United States, according to the nonprofit Insurance Institute for Highway Safety (IIHS).
+The average cost of property damage resulting from a deer crash is $3,888, up nearly 14 percent from 2012, according to a study released in September 2014 by State Farm.

-Other states trail close behind: Iowa ranks second, where the odds are 1 in 77; South Dakota is next with odds of 1 in 81; then Pennsylvania, with 1 in 86; and Michigan, with odds of 1 in 90.
-Others in the top 10 are Montana, Wisconsin, Minnesota, North Dakota and Wyoming.
+Other states trail close behind: Pennsylvania ranks second, where the odds are 1 in 71; Montana is next with odds of 1 in 75; then Iowa, with 1 in 77; and South Dakota, with odds of 1 in 82.
+Others in the top 10 are Minnesota, Wisconsin, Virginia, South Carolina, and Mississippi.

-Among the places least likely to have drivers come in contact with deer are Alaska, Texas, Massachusetts, Washington, New Mexico, Washington, D.C., Florida, California, Nevada and Arizona, according to State Farm.
-For those living in Hawaii, there’s especially good news: Your chances of hitting a deer are a mere 1 in 6,267.
+Among the places least likely to have drivers come in contact with deer are New Mexico, Arizona, Nevada, California, Washington, Florida, Massachusetts and Alaska, according to State Farm.
+For those living in Hawaii, there’s especially good news: Your chances of hitting a deer are a mere 1 in 6,753.